scalekit-inc/scalekit-sdk-python/README.md

 | --------- | ------- |
 | Python    | 3.8+    |

-> **Tip:** Using newer versions of Python may provide performance benefits and support for additional features.
+> **Tip:** Although Python 3.8 meets the minimum requirement, using a more recent version (such as Python 3.9 or later) is advisable.

 ## Examples - SSO with FastAPI